 Those planning to attend should dress warm and bring a flashlight.
 Participants might also like to bring a lawn chair or blanket for sitting, along with binoculars which can be used for stargazing.
 Carpooling is strongly encouraged.

 The program is subject to postponement due to rain or cloud cover.
-If the weather is questionable, participants should call the day of the event to confirm that the program will take place at 865-448-4122 or visit www.facebook.com/SmokyMountainAstronomicalSociety.
+Call the day of the event to confirm that the program will take place at 865-448-4104.